Overlord-Runt/notes/docs/economics/T1 Global Economy/tradeprot.md

 - Governments can sometimes raise a small amount of revenue from quotas
 - Retaliation effect can occur: In response to tariffs on imports other countries may impose tariffs on the goods that are exported to them

+## Economic effects of a Subsity

+- Domestic producers supply a greater quantity of the good therefore the quota stimulates domestic production and employment
+- More domestic resources are attracted to the protected industry therefore a reallocation of resources towards less efficient producers
+- Consumers pay a LOWER price and recieve MORE goods.
+However consumers still pay indirectly for subsities through higher taxes
+- Subsities impose direct costs on government budgets